urschrei/flask-bootstrap/README.md

 - [Flask-Bcrypt](http://packages.python.org/Flask-Bcrypt/)

 ## Quickstart
+Ensure that [Virtualbox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](http://downloads.vagrantup.com/) are installed

 Clone this repository

 `cd` into the newly-cloned repo, and run `git submodule update --init`

-After installing [Virtualbox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](http://downloads.vagrantup.com/), create and boot the VM in the cloned repository:
+Create and boot the VM:

     vagrant up